With a bonobo friend, Democratic Republic of Congo

 My passion is storytelling – combining words, photographs and moving images to try to connect people to subjects and places they may be unfamiliar with.

 I’ve been lucky enough to produce photo stories around the world – in Afghanistan, Benin, Democratic Republic of Congo, Haiti, India, Rwanda, Somalia and Uganda, among others, touching on subjects such as conservation, climate change and tourism.
-This website is primarily devoted to my international work.

 I also work closer to home.
 In 2015 I began a long-term documentary project – South London Stories – exploring some of the harsher aspects of life in the part of London that is my home.

-I also run photography workshops, and have previously worked with small groups of refugees, young carers and advice centre clients.
+I also run photography workshops, and have previously worked with groups of refugees, young carers and advice centre clients.

 My editorial work has been published by The Sunday Times, The Observer, The Independent, Condé Nast Traveller, Huffington Post, Evening Standard, Metro, Buzzfeed, MSN and others.